PietroCavaliere/Iptables-Best-Rules/README.md

-# Iptables-Best-Rules
+#IPTables-Best-Rules
-Mini Project: Optimal IPTables Configuration for Attack Mitigation This project aims to design and implement the best IPTables configurations to defend against various cyber attacks.
-It includes analyzing threats, creating tailored rules for prevention, and ensuring system security while balancing performance and reducing false positives.
+Optimal IPTables Configuration for Attack Mitigation This project is dedicated to crafting the most effective IPTables configurations to defend against a wide range of cyber attacks.
+Our focus is on analyzing threats, developing custom rules for prevention, and ensuring system security—all while maintaining optimal performance and minimizing false positives.

-**Dependencies**:
-Iptables: Version 1.8.7 or higher\n
-xtables-addons-common: Version 3.19-1ubuntu1 or higher
+🔧 **Dependencies**
+Iptables: v1.8.7+
+xtables-addons-common: v3.19-1ubuntu1+

-**xtables Modules**:
+🛡️ **xtables Modules**
+xt_psd:
-xt_psd: Used for detecting port scans (Port Scan Detection).
+Detects port scans and mitigates potential threats (Port Scan Detection).
-xt_recent: Used for monitoring and managing recent connections or attack attempts (tracking of recent connections).
+xt_recent:
+Monitors and manages recent connections, helping to track and prevent repeated attack attempts (Connection Tracking).
+xt_string:
-xt_string: Used for identifying and filtering packets based on specific strings (e.g., DNS queries with particular strings).
+Identifies and filters packets based on specific strings, such as those found in DNS queries, to block malicious traffic (String Matching).

+This configuration aims to offer robust protection against various attack vectors while ensuring that your system remains responsive and secure.